-By learning to live on less, we will not only have more money to build up our nest egg, but we will require a smaller balance to consider ourselves financially independent because the nest egg will have to fund a less-expensive lifestyle.
+By learning to live on less, we will not only have more money to build up our nest egg, but we will require a smaller balance to consider ourselves financially independent.
+The nest egg will have to fund a less-expensive lifestyle.

-Here’s a visual of what I am talking about in the context of our financial independence plan.
-By decreasing our annual expenses by even $10,000, not only will our assets grow at a faster pace to allow us to hit our original target 1 year earlier than our baseline, but the target decreases so that we hit our updated FI target another year earlier, in year 9.
+Here’s a visual that helped articulate how our goal to decrease our annual expenses by $10,000 would impact our journey to financial independence.
+We estimated that by decreasing our annual expenses by even $10,000, not only will our assets grow at a faster pace to allow us to hit our original target 1 year earlier than our baseline, but the target decreases so that we hit our updated FI target another year earlier, in year 9.

 - Use credit card reward points to minimize travel or vacation expenses